nhamidjaja/hickory/README.md

 ## Contributing

 #### Branching
 First, create a feature/release/hotfix branch as according to git flow.
-For this example, we will be creating a feature branch:
+For this example, we will be creating a feature branch *user-authentication*:

 ```
 $ git flow feature start user-authentication